Many ask each year: What are the Jewish Fall Holidays or Biblical Holidays? Here is an overview from a messianic perspective:

 Incredible!
 This holiday of the shofar and returning points to that final shofar that will announce Yeshua – Jesus’ return.

+The main theme of Yom Kippur is REDEMPTION.
+Sin produces separation from God and one another.
+On the Day of Atonement, we experience “at-one-ment.”
+Leviticus 17 repeatedly says that the “life is in the blood,” and life—connection—is renewed on this holiest of days.
+This is a moment to be restored vertically to God but also horizontally to our neighbors.
 We both seek to receive and extend forgiveness, for the good of others and ourselves.
 Forgiveness is not an elective—like Spanish or French in high school—it’s a requirement.
 Prophetically, it points to the day when all Israel will be saved, and all the nations will worship the one true God.

 The third of the fall holidays is Sukkot, named after the portable outdoor dwellings used in its celebration.
-This is a joyous holiday.
+This a joyous holiday.
 Those dwellings commemorate the dwellings of the Israelites as they wandered in the wilderness for forty years.
 While it’s not uncommon for folks to only see the bad or the hardship in those decades of wandering, this “Feast of Tabernacles” celebrates the faithfulness of God’s Protection, Provision, and Presence during that time.
 The heat and the elements did not consume them.
 They ate bread from heaven and drank water from a rock.
 The Lord was with them in the cloud and the pillar of fire, as well as the Tabernacle itself.

 For this reason, the main theme of Sukkot is REJOICING.
 Some have even suggested the American holiday, Thanksgiving, is modeled after Sukkot!
 And indeed, following the redemption experienced during Yom Kippur, we have much to be thankful for on this holiday.

 There is an incredible connection between Sukkot and the life of Yeshua.
 John’s Gospel tells us: “On the last and greatest day of the Feast [Sukkot], Yeshua stood up and cried out loudly, ‘If anyone is thirsty, let him come to Me and drink’” (John 7:37 TLV).
 At a time when the Jews would’ve been commemorating the life-giving water their parents drank in the wilderness, this Prophet from Nazareth offered them “living water”!
-Not to mention that Paul would later identify the source of that life-giving water in the wilderness: “they were drinking from a spiritual rock that followed them, and the Rock was Messiah” (1 Cor 10:4/TLV).
+Not to mention that Paul would later identify that the source of that life-giving water in the wilderness: “they were drinking from a spiritual rock that followed them, and the Rock was Messiah” (1 Corinthians 10:4 TLV).

 On October 7th, 2023, the Hamas massacre in Israel occurred on the Civil Calendar, coinciding with Shemini Atzeret 5784.